Ted Kaufman: Tenure

 Early in his term, Kaufman supported the American Recovery and Reinvestment Act of 2009 (ARRA).
-The stimulus package has meant more than $800 million in federal funding to support Delaware's economic recovery.
+The stimulus package resulted in more than $800 million in federal funding to support Delaware's economic recovery.

 In July 2009, Kaufman participated in the Senate Judiciary Committee's Supreme Court nomination hearing for Judge Sonia Sotomayor.
 During the hearing, Kaufman's line of questioning focused on the current Court's recent treatment of business cases and Judge Sotomayor's judicial approach.
 Kaufman voted to send Judge Sotomayor's nomination to the full Senate for a vote.
 In June 2010 Kaufman participated in the Senate Judiciary Committee's Supreme Court nomination hearing for Judge Elena Kagan.
 Kaufman voted to send Judge Kagan's nomination to the full Senate for a vote.

 In response to his perception that "people just feel it's perfectly okay to denigrate federal employees", Kaufman gave speeches once a week starting in May 2009 praising a different federal employee until the end of his term.
 Kaufman was succeeded by Chris Coons, a Democrat, after Coons defeated Republican nominee Christine O'Donnell in November 2010.
 Kaufman resigned, and Coons took office on November 15, 2010, by Delaware state law and Senate rules.